 - you only need Data Center features that don't rely on clustering

-- you’re happy with your current Server infrastructure, and want to upgrade to Data Center without provisioning new infrastructure
+- you’re happy with your current infrastructure, and want to migrate to Data Center without provisioning new infrastructure

 - high availability isn’t a strict requirement